Error Handling Patterns

 Pattern 5: Monitoring and Alerting

-Error handling without monitoring is like having a fire alarm with no sound.
-You must know when integrations fail and respond before business impact.
+Error handling without monitoring is a fire alarm with no sound.
+Failures must be detected and addressed before they create business impact.

 Monitoring Architecture